-At the beginning of the 1960’s, as enrollment of 9th and 10th grade students at St. Cecelia Catholic School in Clearwater grew, it became increasingly apparent that there was a need for a separate Catholic high school facility in northern Pinellas County.
-In 1961, Joseph Hurley, Archbishop of the Diocese of St. Augustine, selected Clearwater as the site for a new Catholic high school.
+At the beginning of the 1960’s, as enrollment at St. Cecelia Catholic School in Clearwater grew, it became increasingly apparent that there was a need for a separate Catholic high school in Pinellas County.
+In 1961, Joseph Hurley, Archbishop of the Diocese of St. Augustine, selected Clearwater as the site for this new school.

-Clearwater Central Catholic High School (CCC) was founded in February 1962 with the groundbreaking of its first building.
-CCC opened its doors in September of 1962 with a seven-member staff and an enrollment of 96 students.
+Clearwater Central Catholic High School (CCC) was founded in February 1962 with the groundbreaking of its first building, later named the Hurley Building.
+CCC opened its doors in September of 1962 with a seven-member staff and an enrollment of 96 students, grades 9-11.
 In 1964, the first graduating class consisted of 26 students.

-Since that time CCC has continued its dedication to traditional Catholic/Christian values coupled with academic excellence to develop into an outstanding preparatory high school.
-CCC continues to maintain a low student-faculty ration and small class sizes that allow for personal attention to the diverse ability levels of each student.
-Student SAT and ACT test scores consistently rank above the Florida and National averages.
-Annually, 100% matriculate to college and more than half of graduating Seniors receive academic and athletic scholarships totaling $3.5 million or more.
+Since then, CCC has continued its dedication to traditional Catholic and Christian values coupled with academic excellence, developing into an outstanding college preparatory high school.
+CCC maintains a low student-faculty ratio and small class sizes that allow for personal attention to the diverse abilities of each student.
+Student SAT and ACT test scores consistently rank above Florida and national averages.
+CCC maintains 100% graduation and college acceptance rates.

-Fully accredited by the Southern Association of Colleges and Schools, CCC has been recognized by the U.S. Department of Education as a National School of Excellence and the National Catholic Educational Association as an American Catholic School for the 21st Century.
-The only Catholic high school serving Clearwater and a broad geographic region encompassing northern Pinellas and Pasco counties, today Clearwater Central Catholic High School is one of three high schools serving on behalf of the Diocese of St. Petersburg.
+Fully accredited by the Southern Association of Colleges and Schools, CCC has been recognized by the U.S. Department of Education as a National School of Excellence and by the National Catholic Educational Association as an American Catholic School for the 21st Century.
+Serving a broad geographic region that includes Pinellas, Hillsborough and Pasco counties, Clearwater Central Catholic High School is one of four Catholic high schools serving on behalf of the Diocese of St. Petersburg.

-Throughout CCC’s history, the faculty has always been key in creating an environment “permeated with the Gospel spirit of freedom and love.”
-While challenging each student to excel academically, the faculty traditionally has assumed leadership roles as mentors, coaches and advisors.
-Today their experience ranges from two to 30 years in the field of education and 71% hold post-graduate degrees.
+Throughout CCC’s history, the faculty has always been key to creating an environment “permeated with the Gospel spirit of freedom and love.”
+While challenging each student to excel academically, the faculty also assumes leadership roles as mentors, coaches and advisors.
+Today, their experiences range from two to 40 years in the classroom, with 76% holding post-graduate degrees.